Cooking in the Children's House--#2 Orchard Applesauce

 Back at school we get to the applesauce making--

 ½ cup water

 ½ t cinnamon

-Quarter apples, remove cores and cook in skins in water.
-Stir in sugar, salt, and spices and simmer one minute longer.
+Quarter apples, remove cores and add to water.
+Stir in sugar, salt, and spices and simmer for one hour.
 Adjust sugar for sweetness of apple.